Big Tech faces 'major' EU law on hate speech, disinformation

 Once agreed to in principle, the law would still need to be approved by the European Parliament and European Council, though that is not expected to be a major hurdle.
 It has not been decided when the law would go into effect.

-Negotiators were hoping to hammer out a deal before the end of Friday, ahead of French elections Sunday.
+Negotiators had been hoping to hammer out a deal before the end of Friday, ahead of French elections Sunday.
 A new French government could stake out different positions on digital content.

 The need to regulate Big Tech more effectively came into sharper focus after the 2016 U.S. presidential election, when Russia was found to have used social media platforms to try to influence the country’s vote.
 Tech companies like Facebook and Twitter promised to crack down on disinformation, but the problems have only worsened.
 During the pandemic, health misinformation blossomed and again the companies were slow to act, cracking down after years of allowing anti-vaccine falsehoods to thrive on their platforms.